giri4it/datakernel/docs/docs/modules/lsmt-table.md

 ---
-id: aggregation
+id: lsmt-table
-filename: aggregation/
+filename: lsmt-table/
-title: Aggregation Module
+title: LSMT Table
-prev: modules/rpc.html
+prev: modules/ot-mysql.html
-next: modules/remotefs.html
+next: modules/lsmt-database.html
 ---

 The Aggregation Module provides the foundation for building almost any type of database by providing the possibility to define custom aggregate functions.